DDexxeDD/phtree-c/README.md

 This is a single map implementation which supports 8, 16, 32, or 64 bit widths.
 Being a single map means only 1 element is stored at each index.
 However, you define what an element is, so you can store as much and whatever data you want in an element (such as collections, which will turn this into a multi map).

 The dimensionality of the phtrees here are hardcoded.
 This library supports 1-6 dimensions.
-Higher dimensionality is possible with ph-trees, but this library is not suited for them.
-Higher dimensionality than 6 requires internal structures and systems which this implementation does not have.
-Attempting to generate phtrees with more than 6 dimensions will create broken code, do not generate phtrees with more than 6 dimenions.
+While PH-Trees can support higher dimensionality than 6, this requires internal structures and systems which this implementation does not have.
+Attempting to generate phtrees with more than 6 dimensions will create broken code.
+Do not generate phtrees with more than 6 dimenions.

-This library is designed to be fairly generic, which means there are a lot of void pointers being passed around.
-Pay attention to what you are passing in to phtree functions and how you cast what you get out.
+This library is designed to have the core functionality of a PH-Tree and nothing else.
+You will need to wrap most or all of the functionality provided, or directly change the functionality provided.

 Be aware that while this implementation supports 8, 16, 32, and 64 bit widths for the tree, the bit counting functions used internally are all 64 bit.
 This library will require your environment to support 64 bit integers.